Program dates for 2018 are September 9 – 21.During this program students will:

 Transfer Bridge students may bring a car to campus during the program and must obtain a parking permit through the Transportation and Parking Services department (TAPS) or by calling (530) 752-8277).

-While bikes are helpful transportation to have during Transfer Bridge, they are not mandatory.
+Bikes are helpful to have during Transfer Bridge and we encourage you to bring one, if possible.
+You can also purchase a bike from the Bike Barn on campus or at one of the several other bike shops downtown within walking distance of campus.
 If you do bring a bike to campus you must register it with the Transportation and Parking Services department (TAPS).
-The cost of a new bicycle license is $12 and it is valid for up to 3 years.
-You can also purchase or rent a bike from the Bike Barn on campus.
-There are also several other bike shops Downtown within walking distance of campus.
+If you cannot purchase a bike, we can rent one for you to use during Transfer Bridge (please contact email@example.com ).
 Please note: You should also purchase a bike lock to secure your bike when you park it around campus, as well as a bike light and a helmet for bike safety.

 All required materials will be provided.
 However, students will need to bring a laptop, backpack/bag, pen/pencil and paper for their program work.
 You will have assignments that will require a computer.
 Students will also have access to computer labs around campus and in the dorms.
-However, access to these services may be limited.
+However, access to these services may be limited so a laptop is recommended.
+Contact firstname.lastname@example.org to borrow one for the program.
 Please note: it is the responsibility of the student to make sure that their valuables are protected.